OpenTechSchool/python-data-intro/core/data.md

     shopping_list.append("bread")

 What is in the shopping list?
 What happens when you append numbers or booleans to the list?

+You can also assign a list with some items in it all in a single line, like this:

+    shopping_list = [ "milk", "cheese", "bread" ]

 To remove an item from the list we use ``remove()``: